kellya/chainlink/README.md

 that, when I type `.crypto domain` The browser will automatically redirect based on the output from my chainlink script.

-The settings to make that work for .crypto is:
+The settings to make that work for .crypto is: <p>
 ![.crypto search registration][crypto]

-It's basically the same for .zil:
+It's basically the same for .zil: <p>
 ![.crypto search registration][zil]

 [crypto]: images/cryptosearch.png
 [zil]: images/zilsearch.png